JakeRoyRandall/window-seat-swift/README.md

 Repeat `--only NAME` to restrict the destination pool.
 Names match without case sensitivity; duplicates are ignored.
 Include at least the requested stop count and any selected start.
 Overlap with `--avoid` is an error.
 Routes without `--only` retain their previous seeded output.

 `--packing-list` prints an alphabetized list of packed items and their budget unit costs, aggregated from the selected route.
 It supports text or JSON and respects route and packing exclusions; HTML and catalog combinations are rejected.
 Units represent packing budget, not item quantity.

+Saves now refuse existing files by default using exclusive creation.
+Add `--force` with `--save PATH` to replace one atomically.
+This applies to all output modes.
+Save errors preserve their diagnostics and success notices go to stderr.